EgoEnv: Human-centric environment representations from egocentric video: Implementation and training details

-\section{Architecture and training details (pretraining)}
+\subsection{Architecture and training details (pretraining)}

-We present additional details for our model in \refsec{sec:approach} of the main paper, as well as the baselines in \refsec{sec:baselines}.
+We present additional details for our model in \refsec{sec:approach} of the main paper, as well as the baselines in \refsec{sec:experiments} (baselines).
 The full list of hyperparameters are in \reftbl{tbl:supp_pretrain_hyperparams}.

-\textbf{Environment encoder $\mathcal{E}$ and decoder $\mathcal{D}$.} We build on the transformer~\cite{vaswani2017attention} architecture for our model.
-The input to the encoder $f \in \mathbb{R}^{2048}$ are features from an ImageNet-pretrained ResNet-50.
-First, we transform these features to a 128-dimension vector.
-Relative pose is a 4-dimensional vector $(x, z, sin~\theta, cos~\theta)$ where $(x, z)$ is the relative position, and $\theta$ is the relative heading of the observation.
-We sample noise from a uniform distribution between $[-0.0125, 0.0125]$ for position, and $[-0.157, 0.157]$ for heading and add it to pose at each time-step.
-This pose information is then embedded into a 16-dimensional vector.
-These are concatenated with the visual embedding, and then transformed back to a 128-dimension vector using $\mathcal{M}_p$.
+\textbf{Pose embedder $\mathcal{P}$, environment encoder $\mathcal{E}$ and decoder $\mathcal{D}$.} We build on the transformer~\cite{vaswani2017attention} architecture for our model.
+The inputs $f \in \mathbb{R}^{2048}$ are features from an ImageNet-pretrained ResNet-50 .
+These are encoded into 128-dimension vectors using a visual encoder (2-layer MLP).

+First, 128-$D$ pose embeddings are generated following \refeqn{eq:pose_embed}.
+These pose embeddings are concatenated with the visual embedding, and then transformed back to a 128-dimension vector using $\mathcal{M}_p$.
 Sin-cosine position embeddings are added to this input following \cite{vaswani2017attention} resulting in the transformer input $\{x_1, ..., x_N\}$ in \refeqn{eq:obs_encode}.
+Note that a separate visual encoder generates input features for the encoder $\mathcal{E}$ and the pose embedder $\mathcal{P}$.

 The encoder $\mathcal{E}$ performs multi-headed self-attention using these inputs, with 2 layers, 8 heads and hidden dimension $128$.
 The decoder $\mathcal{D}$ is a 2-layer transformer with hidden dimension $128$ which attends to the outputs of $\mathcal{E}$ to generate the output representation.
-We predict relative directions for the top-20 most frequent object classes from Gibson (see \reftbl{tbl:supp_object_taxonomy}).
+We predict relative directions for 23 object classes in HM3D (see \reftbl{tbl:supp_object_taxonomy}).
 We use the transformer implementation from PyTorch~\cite{paszke2019pytorch}.

-Our architecture is similar to prior embodied navigation approaches~\cite{ramakrishnan2021epc,fang2019scene} but includes the environment decoder that queries the memory based on pose and visual content, and is trained using our proposed learning objective in \refsec{sec:pretraining}.
+Our architecture is similar to prior embodied navigation approaches~\cite{ramakrishnan2021epc,fang2019scene} but does not require pose (and instead uses pose embeddings), includes the environment decoder that queries the memory based on pose embeddings and visual content, and is trained using our proposed learning objective in \refsec{sec:pretraining}.
 See \reftbl{tbl:supp_pretrain_hyperparams} (left).

 \textbf{EPC architecture details.} EPC~\cite{ramakrishnan2021epc} is a transformer encoder-decoder model that masks out frames from physical locations and predicts the features of these masked zones given a query pose.
 We generate graphs to train this baseline following their approach.